-- · What is her name?
+- What is their name?

-- · Where does she live?
+- Where do they live?

-- How old is she?
+- How old are they?

-- · Is she in school?
+- Are they in school?

-- What does she do for money?
+- What do they do for money?

-- Does she have a boyfriend?
+- Who are their sexual partners?

 Encourage the group to consider their peers who may be particularly vulnerable to HIV or have more difficulty using oral PrEP, such as